vvigilante/comelit-simplebus1/README.md

 ## State of the project
-Tested on Wemos D1 mini.
+Tested on Wemos D1 mini (esp8266 arduino core 2.4.2).

 TODO list:
 - [ ] ~~Getting power from the bus~~ (it appears that there is not enough power)